Automated Clearing House (ACH)

-If, from the examination of the evidence, the LAS's opinion, bank protest, Fiscal Service determines that the payee/claimant was involved in the negotiation of the check or participated in the proceeds of the check, the claim is denied.
+If, from the examination of the evidence, including the LAS's opinion and/or the bank's protest, Fiscal Service determines that the payee/claimant was involved in the negotiation of the check or participated in the proceeds of the check, the claim is denied.
 Fiscal Service notifies the DO by CDN of the denial of the claim.
-Any attempts by the DO to collect an overpayment from the payee/claimant are made in accordance with the Federal Claims Collection Standards (31 CFR Part 900-904).
+Any attempts by the DO to collect an overpayment from the payee/claimant must be made in accordance with the Federal Claims Collection Standards (31 CFR Part 900-904).

 The LAS sends the payee/claimant a letter denying the claim.
 The denial letter informs the payee/claimant of the reason for denial and advises the payee/claimant of the right to appeal the denial in writing.